 Travel inspired my studies

 Connor Riddlesden is currently in his final year studying Mathematics BSc (Hons).
-With financial support from Coventry Universities Centre for Global Engagement, Connor has worked, studied and experienced no less than three international trips in three years.
+With financial support from Coventry Universities Global Mobility team, Connor has worked, studied and experienced no less than three international trips in three years.
 Here he shares his experiences.

 The project lasted two weeks, with the first week in Coventry and the second in Helsinki.
 The project brought together students from a variety of courses and the brief was to create a new piece of assistive technology that could help those with a disability.
 My team’s device won the award for the most innovative device.
 The device was aimed at those with mobility issues and would send a picture to a mobile device when a face was detected close to a door.